 - Eating soft foods to help your jaw rest

-However, if the pain does not go away, contact our office immediately for treatment.
-We can relieve more moderate cases of TMJ with oral appliance therapy.
+However, if the pain does not disappear, contact our office immediately for treatment.
+We can relieve more mild to moderate cases of TMJ headaches with oral appliance therapy.

 Yes, dental problems can cause headaches.
-Having crooked or missing teeth may cause muscular tension headaches because you have overworked jaw muscles when speaking and chewing.
-This can cause TMJ, which is another dental issue we associate with headaches.
+Crooked or missing teeth may cause muscular tension headaches because you have overworked jaw muscles when speaking and chewing.
+This can cause TMJ, another dental issue we associate with headaches.
 Toothaches can also cause headaches.

 It is common for patients to report a toothache and headache on one side of the head.
-The trigeminal nerve connects toothaches and headaches.
-This nerve is the reason many patients experience a toothache and headache on the same side.
+The trigeminal nerve connects toothaches and headaches and can create pain in the neck.
+This nerve is why many patients experience toothache and headaches on the same side.

 How do you release tension in your head and jaw?